nocoolnametom/blog/content/scripture-mastery-nt-08.md

 > unless I >  say so in the post.
 I'm trying to show the range lying between the
 > original >  Greek text and the English.</span>

-* * * * *

-##### Update May 2013
+!!! update "Update May 2013"

-*This scripture has been removed by the Church Educational System from the Scripture Mastery list.
+    This scripture has been removed by the Church Educational System from the Scripture Mastery list.
 However, it had remained within this list for over two decades and as such is still familiar to many graduates of the LDS Church's Seminary program.
-So I'm keeping this exploration of it online, but it is no longer applicable to CES.*
+So I'm keeping this exploration of it online, but it is no longer applicable to CES.

-* * * * *

 Let's discuss the general non-Mormon view on this scripture first, and then we'll get to how this scripture is usually applied in the LDS Church.